ableron/ableron/ableron-js/README.md

 - `cacheVaryByRequestHeaders`
   - Default: `empty list`
   - Fragment request headers which influence the requested fragment aside from its URL.
 Used to create fragment cache keys.<br>
-    Must be a subset of `fragmentRequestHeadersToPass`.
+    Must be a subset of `requestHeadersPassThrough`.
 Common example are headers used for steering A/B-tests.
 - `cacheAutoRefreshEnabled`
   - Default: `false`
   - Whether to enable auto-refreshing of cached fragments, before they expire.<br>